About Killick Off Road Arts – Martial Arts Training in Purley, Surrey

 ……………………………………………………………………………………………………………………….

-I’ve been training with KORA for a few years now, and like others, I also travel an hour and a half to get there, but this class has changed my perspective on travelling to pursue worthwhile endeavours.
+I’ve been training with KORA for a few years now.
+Like others, I also travel an hour and a half to get there.
+This class has changed my perspective on travelling to pursue worthwhile endeavours.
 If Richard tried to move further away from me I’d still be willing to travel.

 Every week, I feel very lucky to be part of this group.
-We learn a mix of styles thanks to Richard’s mixed experience, which includes time in the Army, 26 years of Silat, MMA, Thai Boxing, Boxing, and various other martial arts.
-Richard is very humble, and the class is never about him showing off, so it is always very enjoyable to catch a glimpse of him in action.
+We learn a mix of styles because of Richard’s diverse experience.
+His background includes time in the Army and 26 years of Silat.
+He also has experience in MMA, Thai Boxing, Boxing, and various other martial arts.
+Richard is very humble, and the class is never about him showing off.
+It’s always very enjoyable to catch a glimpse of him in action.
 Occasionally, he scares us all by demonstrating hitting pads (earplugs and safety goggles advisable).
-This humble and good-humoured teaching style gives the class a very relaxed ego ego-free feel where we are all happy to help each other improve.
-Richard also has a knack for choosing likeable, good, interesting people for his class, and many of my fellow students have some other martial arts grounding.
+This humble and good-humoured teaching style makes the class feel very relaxed.
+It is ego-free.
+We are all happy to help each other improve.
+Richard has a gift for selecting likeable and interesting people for his class.
+Many of my fellow students have a grounding in other martial arts.
 Thank you for the great life experience and friendship!
 Duncan B.

 ……………………………………………………………………………………………………………………..